SAP-archive/yaas-storefront/Readme.md

 ### 6. Deploy application to server

 You can deploy your web application to any server desired.
 If you have access to a CloudFoundry environment and you're running the app in single project mode (default), you can easily deploy your project using a [static buildpack](https://github.com/cloudfoundry-community/staticfile-buildpack) that utilizes [ngnix](http://nginx.org).
-The configuration for this deployment is determined by settings in file static-manifest.yml (see http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html).
+The configuration for this deployment is determined by settings in file **static-manifest.yml** (see [http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html](http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html)).
 You must change the name and domain of your store to match the domain given to your project.
 Attempting to push as is will result in error.

     cf push -f static-manifest.yml

 #  About This Project

-## Limitations in the current service layer

-- Limited tax support - consult APIs for details.

 ## Project Organization